stanford-policylab/opp/py/data_readme_template.md

   officerdiv, race, and sex, reducing the number of records by ~30.0%
 - Data is all citations
 - Data appears to be all vehicular, although the PD hasn't confirmed that yet
+- subject_race is based on raw column race, which is passed through as raw_race

 ## Statewide, OR
 **Data notes**: